How to Fix “401 Unauthorized Access” Error? [7 Methods]

 Examples from popular websites or web applications

-• Social media platform: If a user attempts to access a private profile or restricted content without logging in or providing valid credentials, a 401 Error may be returned.
+• Social media platform: If someone tries to access a private profile or protected content on a social media platform without logging in or providing valid credentials, the 401 error will be displayed.

 • Cause: The user attempts to view a private post without logging in or providing valid credentials.

-• Resolution: The platform returns a 401 Error and prompts the user to log in or create an account to gain access to the restricted content.
+• Resolution: The platform returns a 401 Error and asks the user to log in or create an account to gain access to the protected or restricted content.

-• Online banking: When a client tries to access account information or perform financial transactions without proper authentication, a 401 Error can occur.
+• Online banking: When a user tries to access account information or perform financial transactions without proper authentication, a 401 Error can occur.

 • Cause: The user tries to access account details or perform financial transactions without providing the correct authentication credentials.